GearTech0/FalconTesting/CONTRIBUTE.md

     - or ``git checkout -b <branch_name>``
     - **Never commit directly to master.
 All pull requests should be reviewed before merging into master**
 1. Only make changes toward the ticket in that branch.
 If additional functionality needs to be added, make a new ticket or, if related, add info to original ticket.
-1. Before a commit can be reviewed, make sure to add appropriate tests to for the added functionality and make sure these tests are passing.
-Also make sure your code is appropriately documented, for better readability. *ToDo: Add link for test driven design info here*
+1. Before a commit can be reviewed, make sure to [add appropriate tests](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/unit-testing.html?highlight=testing) to for the added functionality and make sure these tests are passing.
+Also make sure your code is appropriately documented, for better readability.
     - Commit messages take the form of ``git commit -m "<type>: <description>"``
     - Current types: feat, doc, fix, test
     - For more information of commit syntax, click [here](https://www.conventionalcommits.org/en/v1.0.0/)